osnlz1694/Identifying-and-Prioritizing-Underperforming-Suppliers/README.md

 The granularity of the data can be split into two parts.
 On one hand, the granularity of the table `metrics` represents purchase details for each unique order like the date or total downtime of an order.
 On the other hand, the granularity of all of the other tables represent unique categories of their respective tables like unique plant locations in the table `plant`.
 And since each of these non-`metrics` tables contain an ID column that references to `metrics`, we will join multiple tables with `metrics` for the majority of this analysis.

+**Note:** Throughout the document, the terms "supplier" and "vendor" are interchangeable, but "supplier" will be primarily used.

 ## EDA Part 1: Identify the suppliers responsible for the most defects and downtime.
 We do this to quickly find out which suppliers performed the worst in terms of quantity.
 However, this won't tell the full story because not every supplier has the same number of orders in the table `metrics`.
 So, this part just shows which suppliers we should watch out for later in our analyses.

 ### Who are the worst suppliers with respect to defect quantity?
 To find the worst suppliers with respect to defect quantity, we first make use of the table `metrics`, which contains the column `defect_qty`.
-Next, we join tables `metrics` and `vendor` by `vendor_id` to get us one step closer to producing a table that shows the total defect quantity for each vendor.
-Then, we group by `vendor` and aggregate `defect_qty` using `SUM()` to obtain the defect quantity sum for each unique vendor.
-Lastly, we order by `total_defect` in descending order to see the vendors that have the most defects.
+Next, we join tables `metrics` and `vendor` by `vendor_id` to get us one step closer to producing a table that shows the total defect quantity for each supplier.
+Then, we group by `vendor` and aggregate `defect_qty` using `SUM()` to obtain the defect quantity sum for each unique supplier.
+Lastly, we order by `total_defect` in descending order to see the suppliers that have the most defects.
 To prevent information overflow, only the top five worst suppliers are shown.

 ```sql
 SELECT v.vendor, SUM(m.defect_qty) AS total_defect